VinFast VF 8: First generation (2022)

 In the United States, VinFast opened six dealerships in California on July 14, 2022, showing both the VF 8 and VF 9, with deliveries planned for fall 2022.
-An assembly plant in Chatham County, North Carolina broke ground in summer 2023 with production of the VF7, VF8, and VF9 slated to begin from 2028.
+An assembly plant in Chatham County, North Carolina broke ground in summer 2023 with production of the VF 7, VF 8, and VF 9 slated to begin from 2028.

 Design

 The VF 8 is a crossover with round proportions combining chrome ornaments with a double strip of headlamps in the front of the body.
 Narrow LED daytime running lights are separated by a chrome bar, under which the rest of the headlamps are located.
 The car was styled by Pininfarina; VinFast's design team was led by director David Lyon.